 It added city officials plan to make more so that all 43,000 public school students in the city from ages 4 to 14 can use the high-tech shirts by 2013.

-The AP report added the T-shirts can be washed and ironed without damaging the chips.
+added the T-shirts can be washed and ironed without damaging the chips.

 It also quoted Moraes as saying the chips have a security system that makes tampering "virtually impossible." — TJD, GMA News